DSTG has a proud history of delivering innovative science to support the Australian Defence Force.

-- a replica Collins class submarine control room for studies on the interactions between systems and operators
+- A replica Collins class submarine control room for studies on the interactions between systems and operators.

-- facilities to support a greater variety of trials
+- Facilities to support a greater variety of trials.

-- greater capacity to undertake materials failure analysis and increased data mining activities.
+- Greater capacity to undertake materials failure analysis and increased data mining activities.

 A core research task being undertaken is that of submarine hull and towed array sonar data replay and analysis – an activity critical to evaluations of submarine sonar performance and for investigating new processing concepts.

-DST in Queensland
+DSTG in Queensland

 Research is also being done in Brisbane in the areas of 'smart' technologies, such as piezo-electric materials that change shape when stimulated by an electric current.
 In addition to facilitating research, the site has been established to provide a focal point for interactions with Queensland industry and academia that may lead to the development of capability enhancing technologies for Defence.

-DST in New South Wales
+DSTG in New South Wales

 The Royal Australian Navy founded RANEL to test British research into long-range passive acoustic detection of submarines.
 Submarine detection was simulated by fitting HMAS Kookaburra with hydrophones to search for vessels as they passed through Sydney Harbour.
 With time the scope of the organisation broadened and in 1958 it was made responsible for all scientific work for the Navy.

-- the Towed Underwater Glider.
+- The Towed Underwater Glider.
 This glider enabled divers to search for underwater ordnance.

-- the Australian Minesweeping and Support System (AMASS).
+- The Australian Minesweeping and Support System (AMASS).
 This system stood above competitors because it was relatively cheap, it required no electrical power, it could withstand mine explosions, it was deployable on small commercial boats and it could effectively emulate the signatures of a range of vessel classes.

-- the Ping Intercept Passive Ranging System (PIPRS).
+- The Ping Intercept Passive Ranging System (PIPRS).
 This system enabled the interception of sonar pings to calculate the location of other vessels.

 In the late 20th century the laboratory underwent several administrative and name changes.
-The laboratory’s name changed in 1969 to the Royal Australian Navy Research Laboratory (RANRL), in 1987 to DSTO Sydney and in 2015 to DST Group.
+The laboratory’s name changed in 1969 to the Royal Australian Navy Research Laboratory (RANRL), in 1987 to DSTO Sydney and in 2015 to DSTG.
 In 1975 the laboratory was transferred from Navy administration to administration under the recently established DSTO.
 The laboratory has also moved location twice, first to Pyrmont in 1984, then to the Australian Technology Park at Redfern (or Eveleigh) in 2008.

 Despite changes in name and location, the research focus of the laboratory remains the same.
 It continues to be a leader in maritime research, the field for which it was originally established.
 The laboratory is currently focusing on operations research, littoral warfare, amphibious operations and maritime security.